pyne/pyne/docs/pyapi/spatialsolver.rst

  previous iterate.
 This is generally the relative difference, but in cases of very small flux values the absolute difference is used instead (see the Convergence Tolerance entry below).

-..
-Josh: we should set this to default to 1.e-5

 **Entry: Tolerance**
 ::